 - 1. All involved parties will be interviewed. - 2.
-Verbal discussion between student/teacher the Administration may be involved. - 3.
-Administration is formally involved in investigation and discipline procedures. - 4.
-Students and parents/guardians will receive communication regarding the incident. - 5.
-Students and parents/guardians are issued a written warning about student's behaviour, which will be put on the student's record. - 6.
+Verbal discussion between student/teacher an Administrator may be involved. - 3.
+Students and parents/guardians will receive communication regarding the incident. - 4.
+Administration is formally involved in investigation and discipline procedures. - 5.
+Students and parents/guardians are issued a written warning about a student's behaviour, which will be put on the student's record. - 6.
 The student may be suspended for up to 5 days.
 Written notice will be sent to parents/guardians and the school division.